aydindemircioglu/RcppShark/README.md

 ### Credits

 This package uses infrastructure from different packages.
 Thanks for their efforts go to

 - Shane Conway and Dirk Eddelbuettel (original rShark package)
 - Qiang Kou (original RcppMLPACK package)

+and obviously to all the R and Shark people for creating such nice packages.

 ### License

-GPL 3.0 for the R package, Shark 3.0 itself is license under the LGPL
+GPL 3.0 for the R package, Shark 3.0 itself is licensed under LGPL.